BenayounP/AndroidMovieDataBase/documentation/technical/HowTo.md

 You can launch it

-* on Android Studio on Gradle Panel: AndrodiMovieDataBase > Tasks > verification >
+* on Android Studio on Gradle Panel: AndroidMovieDataBase > Tasks > verification >
   testLocalAndInstrumented
 * Via your terminal: `./gradlew testLocalAndInstrumented`